 One benefit of Covid-19: Parking at Sunninghill Hospital not only free, but plentiful.

 All the Best from the team!

-Judith and Rick
+Judith, Catherine, and Rick

-Members, Communication in Action cc trading as Software Africa
+Communication in Action cc trading as Software Africa

 "Empowering African Business with standard and custom PC programs, databases, and templates using Microsoft technologies"

 Reg.
 2009/007863/23 ~ VAT No 4500104387 ~ 126 Kelvin Drive, Morningside Manor, Sandton, 2191 South Africa.